vikingeducation/assignment_exchange_rates/README.md

 Interesting Technical Components:

 One of my first React projects and I'm already falling in love with the component modularity.
 Super easy to make modular table and select components but it's pretty standard for the most part.
+The components make it so that modifying the date options is as easy as changing the sizes of the arrays for "dateYearOptions" and "previousYearsOptions" in the state for App.js so you can increase or restrict year and previousYears options.

 When using react, I did use fetch to get the currency exchange rate info from the fixer.io API which was interesting to play with.
 Because each time currency was data selected, it was mapped onto an array (because there was the option to select multiple years), I had to wrap the mapped array in a Promise.all.